The NFL is supposed to be a league built for parity where any team can win any game on any given Sunday.

-That’s why most legal sports betting operators made the New England Patriots 18.5-point favorites over the Miami Dolphins in Week 2 this season.
+That’s why most legal sports books made the New England Patriots 18.5-point favorites over the Miami Dolphins in Week 2 this season.
 And, when the Patriots covered that, beating the Dolphins 43-0, the very next week they made Miami 23-point underdogs against the Dallas Cowboys and the Patriots 21.5-point favorites over the lowly New York Jets.

 Oddsmakers almost nailed it.